 - Large chunks of potato maximize the contrast between exterior and interior.

 - Parboiling the potatoes in alkaline water breaks down their surfaces, creating tons of starchy slurry for added surface area and crunch.

-- Infusing the oil with garlic and herbs gives the potato crust extra flavor.
+- Infusing the oil or fat with garlic and herbs gives the potato crust extra flavor.